Bhatia06/CliniQAI/README.md

 ## 👏 Acknowledgments

-- **Cursor AI**: This project was developed with the assistance of [Cursor AI](https://cursor.com/), which provided code suggestions, refactoring help, and documentation guidance.
+**Cursor AI**: This project was developed with the assistance of [Cursor AI](https://cursor.com/), which provided code suggestions, refactoring help, documentation guidance and sometimes the entire code itself!!.
 We acknowledge and appreciate this AI assistance in our development process.

 ---